 - 1 tsp sesame seeds

 - Put the flour in a small bowl, slowly pour in the water (or vegetable juice) and knead until mixture forms a soft dough.
-If the dough seems too dry, add 1 tsp water at a time.
-You don’t want the dough to be sticky though.
+If the dough seems too dry, add 1 teaspoon water at a time.
+You don't want the dough to be sticky though.
 Knead for 2 minutes and wrap the ball in plastic wrap.
 Let rest for 25-30 minutes.
 In the meantime, prepare the filling.